dweinflash/dweinflash.github.io/_posts/2025-10-24-on-call-agent.md

 image: OnCallAgent_Architecture.png
 ---

-This project introduces a smart on-call support agent built with Slack, Anthropic, RAG, and MCP to support on-call engineers during incident response and system troubleshooting.
+This project introduces an On-Call Support Agent built with Slack, Anthropic, RAG and MCP to support engineers during incident response and system troubleshooting.
 The agent integrates Retrieval-Augmented Generation (RAG) for searching operational runbooks and Model Context Protocol (MCP) for live codebase analysis.
-By utilizing RAG to retrieve relevant documentation and MCP to explore GitHub repositories, the agent provides context-aware responses to accelerate incident resolution.
+By utilizing RAG to retrieve relevant documentation and MCP to explore GitHub repositories, the agent provides context-aware responses to accelerate user onboarding and incident resolution.

 ## Goals